Drunk Driving / OVI / DUI Defense

 Based on the what we find, we file motions to suppress evidence for issues such as: Did the officer have justification for stopping your vehicle?
 Did the officer have justification to detain you for a DUI/OVI investigation?
 Did the officer administer the field sobriety tests correctly?
 Did the officer have justification to arrest you for DUI/OVI?
 Did the police department follow the Ohio regulations for the breath test, blood test, or urine test?
 Was the machine in proper working order?
 Is the test scientifically reliable?
 Were records maintained correctly and paperwork completed properly?

 Investigating cases and asking these types of questions often yields answers that lead to charges being reduced.
-Shawn Dominy is not asking these questions randomly.
-He is certified in field sobriety testing, he has studied the science of evidential alcohol testing, he completed courses for the two breath-testing machines used in Ohio (the Datamaster and the Intoxilyzer), and he has undergone training in blood testing and urine testing (forensic gas chromatography).
+The Dominy Law Firm is not asking these questions randomly.
+We are certified in field sobriety testing, we have studied the science of evidential alcohol testing, we completed courses for the two breath-testing machines used in Ohio (the Datamaster and the Intoxilyzer), and we have undergone training in blood testing and urine testing (forensic gas chromatography).

 The Dominy Law Firm offers ‘personal service when results matter’.
 The firm represents a limited number of clients and works each case thoroughly.
 We provide each client with the level of service you would want as a client: we communicate regularly with clients, and we respond promptly to calls and emails.
-Don't just take our word for it: see what clients say.Contact A Columbus DUI / OVI Lawyer Serving Central Ohio
+Don't just take our word for it: see what clients say.Contact Columbus OVI / DUI Lawyers Serving Central Ohio

 The Dominy Law Firm's fees are based on expertise, experience, and service.
 We charge flat fees so you’ll know at the beginning the total cost of representation, and the firm accepts payment by credit card and debit card.
 There is also financing available for qualified applicants.
 For more information, please read the firm overview.
 If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, Email the Dominy Law Firm or call 614-717-1177 to arrange a free consultation.Geographic Areas For Ohio DUI / OVI Defense